 Compression Models for High-Frequency Telemetry

--- Enable compression on a high-frequency telemetry hypertable
+-- Enable compression on a high-frequency telemetry hypertable.

 ALTER TABLE sensor_readings SET (